-Depending on the lab, you might wish to divide a lab report into multiple selfcontained sub-sections with its own objectives, data, analysis, and conclusions.
+If a lab has multiple sections, divide your report into multiple self-contained subsections with its own objectives, data, analysis, and conclusions.
 All circuits should be fully documented with measured component values (not the values written on the boxes that you picked the components from).
 There is no need to list the equipment used since all students use similar equipment.
 The lab reports should be written using a word processor.
 A well-written report and logbook will be a valuable reference for future work in electronics and instrumentation.
 You should feel free to consult with your classmates while doing the lab.
 However, I expect each student to build his/her own circuits and prepare his/her own lab report.